Structure learning for extremal tree models: Extremal graphical models

 \subsection{Extremal tree models}

 An important example of a sparse graph structure is a tree.
 A tree $T=(V,E)$ is a connected undirected graph without cycles and thus $|E| = |V| - 1$.
 Equivalently, a tree is a graph with a unique path between any two nodes.
 If $\g Y$ is an extremal graphical model satisfying the global Markov property~\eqref{egm} with respect to a tree $T$, we obtain a simple stochastic representation of $\g Y^m$.
-To this end, we define a new, directed tree $T^m = (V,E^m)$ rooted at an arbitrary but fixed node $m\in V$.
-The edge set $E^m$ consist of all edges $e\in E$ of the tree $T$ pointing away from node $m$.
-For the resulting directed tree we define a set $\{W_e: e\in E^m\}$ of independent random variables, where for $e = (i,j)$, the distribution of $W_e = W^i_j$ is the extremal function of $\g Y$ at coordinate $j$, relative to coordinate $i$.
+This stochastic representation will be the crucial building block for the results on tree learning given in the next section.

+To this end we need to introduce the concept of extremal functions.
+Define the extremal function relative to coordinate $m$ as the $d$-dimensional, non-negative random vector $\g W^m$ with $W^m_m = 1$ almost surely that satisfies the stochastic representation